 Corporate and Business Unit Financial Measures.
-The corporate performance portion of the annual cash incentive payment was based on our company-wide results for fiscal 2023 as measured by income before income taxes, adjusted to remove the impact of the gain on the sale of our consumer bleach packaging assets and increases in interest rates beyond what had been anticipated, as compared to a targeted level of the same financial measure for that period.
-For our Industrial segment, the business unit performance portion of the annual cash incentive payment was based on an operational measure of business unit profitability for fiscal 2023 that measures product sales less the cost of materials including freight in, the freight costs to deliver the product to the customer and the selling costs as compared to a targeted level of such operational profitability for that period.
+The corporate performance portion of the annual cash incentive payment was based on our company-wide results for fiscal 2024 as measured by income before income taxes, as compared to a targeted level of the same financial measure for that period.
+For our Water Treatment segment (Mr. Lange), the business unit performance portion of the annual cash incentive payment was based on an operational measure of business unit profitability for fiscal 2024 that measures product sales less the cost of materials including freight in, the freight costs to deliver the product to the customer and the selling costs as compared to a targeted level of such operational profitability for that period.
 In each case, the targeted levels of performance were based on the level of anticipated performance that was derived from the company's annual operating plan.
-The corporate and business unit financial goals for fiscal 2023 and the actual performance against those goals are summarized below (amounts in thousands).
+The corporate and business unit financial goals for fiscal 2024 and the actual performance against those goals are summarized below (amounts in thousands).

-Financial Measure Threshold Performance Level Target Performance Level Maximum Performance Level Actual Performance Achieved Income before Income Taxes \$58,780 \$73,475 \$88,170 \$81,011 Industrial Group Operational Performance Measure \$69,803 \$87,254 \$104,705 \$101,912
+Financial Measure Threshold Performance Level Target Performance Level Maximum Performance Level Actual Performance Achieved Income before Income Taxes \$59,400 \$74,250 \$89,100 \$104,128 Water Treatment Group Operational Performance Measure \$45,386 \$56,732 \$68,078 \$70,799